-Under the general supervision of the Director of Annual Giving and Alumni Relations, the Annual Fund and Alumni Relations Specialist provides coordination and oversight for the CSUMB affiliated alumni associations and chapters, assists in annual fund development including the appeals calendar, phonathon and web support.
+Under the general supervision of the Director of Annual Giving and Alumni Relations, the Annual Giving and Alumni Relations Coordinator provides coordination and oversight for the CSUMB affiliated alumni associations and chapters, assists in annual fund development including the appeals calendar, direct mail, phonathon and web support.
 Also provides work direction to student assistants and reception oversight for the Alumni and Visitors Center.
-Working closely with various constituents including alumni, potential donors, volunteer leaders, community professionals, and campus staff; the incumbent coordinates ongoing programs and daily activities for both the CSU Monterey Bay Alumni Association (CSUMBAA) and affiliated chapters, and the Ford Ord Alumni Association (FOAA).
+Working closely with various constituents including alumni, potential donors, volunteer leaders, community professionals, and campus staff; the incumbent coordinates ongoing administrative work and daily activities for the CSU Alumni Association (CSUMBAA) and affiliated chapters.
 May represent CSUMB at CSU Alumni activities at the direction of the Director.

-Key contact for oversight of alumni operations including mail, phone, and email for both associations.
-Answers alumni inquiries; attends board and committee meetings and follows up on action items; provides staff support and the administration function for Alumni Boards and various committees; maintains membership programs, tracks current and lapsed members, processes membership cards, and updates the database by locating "lost" alumni and donors.
+Key contact for oversight of alumni operations including mail, phone, and email.
+Answers alumni inquiries; attends board and committee meetings and follows up on action items; provides staff support and the administration function for Alumni Boards and various committees; tracks current members, processes membership cards, enables graduates the ability to keep their CSUMB email and updates the database by locating 'lost' alumni and donors.

-Coordinates the logistics of a variety of alumni-related activities and events such as alumni reunions, networking and special events, homecoming, alumni association and its membership, including preparing agendas, scheduling meetings, reserving rooms and facilities, notifying participants, handling RSVP lists, coordinating campus resources, ordering supplies, making arrangements for equipment and catering, and providing oversight of event set-up and execution.
+Coordinates the logistics of a variety of alumni-related activities and events such as alumni reunions, networking and special events, alumni association and its membership, which includes preparing agendas, scheduling meetings, reserving rooms and facilities, notifying participants, handling RSVP lists, coordinating campus resources, ordering supplies, making arrangements for equipment and catering, and providing oversight of event set-up and execution.
 Oversees the drafting, printing, mailing and emailing, of alumni newsletters, invitations, event flyers and other printed pieces.
-Coordinates a wide range of projects through to completion and is accountable for the results
+Coordinates a wide range of projects through to completion and is accountable for the results.

-Supports the Director in the Annual Giving program's direct mail, email and telephone outreach with a focus on securing annual, unrestricted support from alumni, friends, staff, and parents of currently enrolled students.
+Supports the Director in the Annual Giving program's direct mail, email and telephone outreach with a focus on securing annual support from alumni, friends, staff, and parents & supporters of currently enrolled students.
 Assists in phonathon oversight, annual design and accountability.
-The Annual Giving program plays a key role in developing creative ways to steward all donors to the university Supports the annual fund calendar of appeals for University Development.
+The Annual Giving program plays a key role in developing creative ways to steward all donors to the university annually.
+Supports the annual fund calendar of appeals for University Development.

-Coordinates the logistics of a variety of annual fund activities and events including segmented appeals, networking and special events, meetings, and other campus activities that promote the annual fund.
+Coordinates the logistics of a variety of annual fund activities, orientations and events including segmented appeals, networking and special events, meetings, and other campus activities that promote the annual fund.

-Working with the Director of Annual Giving and Alumni Relations, maintains the CSUMB annual fund, parents club, alumni and FOAA websites.
+Working with the Director of Annual Giving and Alumni Relations, maintains the CSUMB annual fund, supporters club, and alumni websites.

 Coordinates the hiring, training and scheduling of student assistants, and directs and monitors work assignments.